 To provide the context for these briefings, our first briefings look at what we know about audiences in each of our countries—specifically, about public engagement with politics, information, and news.
 We think this is important context for exploring how we might apply research to our work.

 We are publishing the first of these briefings today.
 You can read the UK briefing, published by Full Fact, here, and the Argentina briefing, published by Chequeado here.
-Further briefings will be published over the coming months.
+Further briefings will be published over the coming months, available on our Research page.

 The remainder of the programme will be looking at how we can evaluate the impact of our work on public figures, and how we communicate our fact checks.